Clean-Feat/Salesforce/README.md

 3. A test data class (TestDataFactory)
 4. A test class (AccountTriggerTest)

-# Prime Numbers in Apex Using Test Driven Development (TDD).
+# Prime Numbers in Apex Using Test Driven Development (TDD)

 Objective: Create a method to test the primality of a number.